 This booklet is designed to help pupils in choosing their route through the Sixth Form.
-It contains in this section an overview of the provision of the courses and routes Gresham's offers as well as guidance on making choices.
-Detailed descriptions for all subjects are in Part Two, and each subject gives an indication of the potential university and career path the course will lead to.
+Here you will find an overview of the provision of the courses Gresham's offers as well as guidance on making suitable choices.
+Detailed descriptions for all subjects are in Part Two; each subject also gives an indication of the potential university and career pathways that their courses can lead to.